look4regev/awesome-programmer-values/README.md

 Curated list of values a programmer should have

 ## Motivation
-What values does a software engineer should have in order to be excellent in accomplishing the tech goals he/she is required?
+### What values does a software engineer should have in order to be excellent in accomplishing the tech goals he/she is required?
-There are a lot of articles out there but not a single list *maintained by the community of thousands of programmers* that are able to offer PRs and insights to a source control list of such values.
-This is the goal of this repo:
+There are a lot of articles out there but not a single list **maintained by the community of thousands of programmers** that are able to offer PRs and insights to a source control list of such values.
+This is the goal of this repo.
-Becoming a *standard* of engineering values companies and people can endorse.
+### Becoming a **standard** of engineering values companies and people can endorse.
 Please feel free to PR and share.

 ## The list